-The selling shareholder may offer our ordinary shares or ADSs to the public through underwriting syndicates represented by managing underwriters or through underwriters without an underwriting syndicate.
+The selling shareholders may offer our ordinary shares or ADSs to the public through underwriting syndicates represented by managing underwriters or through underwriters without an underwriting syndicate.
 If underwriters are used for the sale of our ordinary shares or ADSs, the securities will be acquired by the underwriters for their own account.
 The underwriters may resell our ordinary shares or ADSs in one or more transactions, including in negotiated transactions at a fixed public offering price or at varying prices determined at the time of sale.
-In connection with any such underwritten sale of our ordinary shares or ADSs, underwriters may receive compensation from the selling shareholder, for whom it may act as agents, in the form of discounts, concessions or commissions.
-Underwriters may sell our ordinary shares or ADSs to or through dealers, and the dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters or commissions from the purchasers for whom they may act as agents.
+In connection with any such underwritten sale of our ordinary shares or ADSs, underwriters may receive compensation from the selling shareholders, for whom it may act as agents, in the form of discounts, concessions or commissions from the underwriters or commissions from the purchasers for whom they may act as agents.
 Such compensation may be in excess of customary discounts, concessions or commissions.

 If underwriters are used for the sale of our ordinary shares or ADSs, to the extent required by law, the names of the underwriters will be set forth in the prospectus or prospectus supplement used by the underwriters to sell those securities.
-The selling shareholder may use underwriters with whom we or the selling shareholder has a material relationship.
+The selling shareholders may use underwriters with whom we or the selling shareholders have a material relationship.
 We will describe the nature of such relationship in any applicable prospectus supplement naming the underwriter or underwriters.